-Some 350 km of LinkWater's network of 530 km of trunk-mains were inherited from the various Councils.
+Approximately 350 km of LinkWater's network of 530 km of trunk-mains were inherited from the various Councils.
 The valves on these mains are relatively old and were subject to a variety of maintenance programs, varying from regular maintenance to none at all in most cases.
 It is also suspected that a number of mains may experience leakage.
-As a consequence of this there is a large back-log of maintenance, refurbishment and renewal required to bring the valve assets up to a fully, and reliably, functional state.
+As a consequence of this there is a large back-log of maintenance, refurbishment and renewal work required to bring the valve assets up to a fully, and reliably, functional state.

-This project involves capital expenditure associated with the replacement and enhancement of an asset that currently meets service performance standards and legislative requirements but faces an unacceptable risk of future non-compliance.
+This project involves capital expenditure associated with works on assets that currently appear to meet service performance standards and legislative requirements but face an unacceptable risk of future non-compliance.
 The renewal will maintain existing levels of service over the life cycle of the asset.
 Therefore renewal is considered to be an appropriate driver for the project.
-However, there is insufficient evidence to determine that all of the infrastructure to be replaced is both used and useful.
-The project should integrate more risk and asset management planning at an early stage.